master-hax/aosp-system-core/init/README.md

   is in the class "default" if one is not specified via the class option.
 Additional classnames beyond the (required) first one are used to group services.
+`shutdown_critical class`
+> 'shutdown_critical' class services are not killed during shutdown.
+  This service should not open files under /data for long time as that can block umount of /data partition during shutdown.
+This service should work even if /data after unmounted.

 `onrestart`
 > Execute a Command (see below) when service restarts.